-You’ll find that because Purina is the manufacturer, there are many similarities between the offerings, but at the core, the nutritional content is very different.
-You’ll find that each formula has different protein, fat and caloric content, which is important when picking a food for your dog.
+You’ll find that because Purina is the manufacturer, there are many similarities between each food.
+But at the core, the nutritional content is very different.
+You’ll find that each formula has different protein, fat, and caloric content, which is important when picking a food for your dog.

-Many people have successfully transitioned their pups to a grain-free food, which is important to think through because neither of these brands has a grain-free offering.
-You are better off sticking with other brands we’ve compared, like Acana vs. Orijen, or Blue Buffalo and Nutro.
+Many people have successfully transitioned their pups to grain-free food, which is important to think through because neither of these brands has a grain-free offering.
+You are better off sticking with other brands we’ve compared, like Acana vs. Orijen or Blue Buffalo and Nutro.
 With that being said, Purina has a very good reputation for dog food, and below we look at each so you can determine which is best.
-Let’s jump in!

 Purina Brand History

-Purina are currently owned by Nestle and they are a huge global company headquartered in St Louis, Missouri, and they produce multiple lines of pet food products, not just these two that we are comparing.
-The sprawling campus has 16 buildings over 50 acres which includes a dedicated four-story research facility.
+Purina is currently owned by Nestle, and they are a huge global company headquartered in St Louis, Missouri.
+They produce multiple lines of pet food products, not just these two that we are comparing.
+The sprawling campus has 16 buildings over 50 acres which include a dedicated four-story research facility.

-Founder William H. Danforth entered the farm animal feed business by founding the Robinson-Danforth Commission Company with other partners in 1984.
-8 years later the name of the company is changed to Ralston Purina, and soon after they expand into the pet food arena after acquiring several smaller companies.
+Founder William H. Danforth entered the farm animal feed business by founding the Robinson-Danforth Commission Company with other partners in 1894.
+8 years later, the name of the company is changed to Ralston Purina, and soon after, they expand into the pet food arena after acquiring several smaller companies.
 They set their focus on researching and developing tasty pet food that is full of nutrition for animals.

 The Purina ethos is simple and unchanged, ‘responsibly sourced, expertly prepared and nutritionally essential.’
 They list every single ingredient that is put into all of their pet food recipes and explain exactly why they include it.